Find out more about specific considerations you need to make when working with more vulnerable patients.

 - It may also be necessary to complete a swallowing assessment, to identify any potential swallowing difficulties that may put someone with dementia at increased risk of chest infections or dehydration.

-- It is important to ensure that all information regarding personal care and support for preventing COVID-19, such as self-isolation and handwashing, are available in accessible formats to ensure that all people with dementia can access it.
+- It is important to ensure that all information regarding personal care and support for preventing COVID-19, such as social distancing, handwashing and ventilation, are available in accessible formats to ensure that all people with dementia can access it.

 - Individuals with dementia are much more prone to develop delirium (a confused state) if they become infected.
 They may also be less able to report symptoms because of communication difficulties.
 Clinicians should be alert to the presence of signs as well as symptoms of the virus (eg ‘look beyond words’).